GabelSpitzer/Swiss-Nuclear-Initiative-Publications/Metrics_of_Electricity_Production.md

 *Note: all numbered references herein are those taken from the Technology Report.
 I don't know how to do references easily in Git, we may want to switch over to Overleaf for this aspect unless we find a simple way to do citations (also has version history, etc.)*

 Modern grids don't typically consist solely of a single electricity production technology.
-Different technologies serve different roles within the grid, some of them supply a cheap and stable supply, some of them have very low emissions but are difficult to control, some excel at providing electricity quickly on demand.
+France doesn’t exclusively power their grid with nuclear power, the Netherlands don’t exclusively produce their electricity with wind turbines.
+Different technologies serve different roles within the grid, some of them supply a cheap and stable supply, some of them have very low emissions but are difficult to control, some excel at providing electricity quickly on demand, some are cheap and some are expensive.
 We will try to explain some of the most relevant decision-guiding metrics of electricity producing technologies in this article.

 ## Introductory information and some examples